cadet/CADET-RDM/docs/source/user_guide/getting-started.md

 ````

-or from within the output folder in a command line:
+or from within the output directory in a command line:

 ```bash
 rdm lfs add *.npy